JSGoedhart/fairness-test-bed/README.md

-This repository is meant to enable the evaluation of group fairness interventions.

-The associated thesis is:
+# A Test-Bed for the Evaluation of Group Fairness Interventions

-Evaluating the Cost of Group Fairness Evaluations in Machine Learning.
+This repository is created to reproduce the results of my thesis 'Evaluating the Cost of Group Fairness Interventions in Machine Learning'.

-The structure of this repository and parts of the code of this repository are based on https://github.com/algofairness/fairness-comparison/tree/master/fairness
+The structure of this repository and parts of the code of this repository are based on https://github.com/algofairness/fairness-comparison

-An description of install requirements will be made available here.
+## Installation and Reproduction